MislavJaksic/Knowledge-Repository/README.md

 ## Knowledge Repository

-The Knowledge Repository is a collection of notes, references, book summaries and examples.
-Each piece of knowledge has a title and a source.
+The Knowledge Repository is a [memex](https://en.wikipedia.org/wiki/Memex), a personal knowledge database, a collection of notes, references, book summaries and examples.

 ### The Problem